Skip to main content

 Vermont Gun Control Laws

-While state gun control laws differ in their detail, there are some common features.
-Purchasing and possessing firearms for self-defense or recreational purposes is usually legal.
-Using a gun to commit a crime or carrying one in restricted spaces (schools, courthouses, prisons, etc.) is universally prohibited.
+While state gun control laws often differ in their detail, there are some common features.
+Purchasing and possessing firearms for self-defense, hunting, or certain recreational purposes is often legal unless state or federal law prohibits the buyer based on past criminal history or mental health concerns.
+Using a gun to commit a crime or carrying one in restricted spaces such as schools, courthouses, or prisons will bring criminal charges in most jurisdictions.

 Gun Control in Vermont

-Vermont's state constitution guarantees people the “right to bear arms for the defense of themselves and the state."
-The state has few laws restricting ownership or possession of firearms.
-There are no permitting, registration, or licensing requirements in the state either.
+Vermont's state constitution guarantees people the right to bear arms for the defense of themselves and the state.
+For many years, the state had few laws restricting ownership or possession of firearms.
+There are no registration or licensing requirements in Vermont.
+The state does not require a carry permit for handguns or long guns.
+Law-abiding gun owners, be they residents or non-residents, can carry firearms concealed or open in public.

-The state has always taken a hard line on unlawful firearm activity.
+The state of Vermont has always prohibited unlawful firearm activity.
 Vermont makes it a crime to carry a dangerous weapon with the intent to injure someone.
 Using a gun to commit a felony or firing a gun while aiming it at someone are offenses too.
 Negligent use of a firearm can earn you up to five years in prison.
-There are also prohibitions on selling or furnishing guns to minors under the age of 16 without parental permission.
+There are also prohibitions on selling or furnishing guns to minors without parental permission.

 The following table provides a quick summary of Vermont gun control laws: